RYDEV0808/Windows-Google-Lens/README.md

 # Notes
 * Ensure that you dont touch the keyboard or mouse so that you don't distrupt the keystrokes being sent
 * While taking a screenshot you have 5 seconds to complete it, or it will not work properly

+# Report
+* Microsoft Antivirus might think that "LocationFinder.exe" is a trojan virus, you can safely let it run without any promblems
+* Further bug fixes coming soon...